Michal-Atlas/DawnStorm/system/index.md

 **Exhausted** - You suffer a `-2` on all rolls per level of Exhaustion as well as all the hindrances given by `Short of Breath`.

 **Restrained** -

+## Enemies

+For ease of play, enemies do not track most of their stats as closely as players do.
+They will usually just state `Body`, `Soul` and `Influence`; or a universal resource called `Fate` if the enemy is fodder enough.
+They may state several abilities with cooldowns and attacks with their own die bonuses.
+If it is stated that a weapon either carried or natural, is of a certain type, consider the enemy to be able to use the maneuvers that those weapons would grant.